BIO Water is a system

-the treatment of recycled water and process water especially designed to meet
+combining the treatment of recycled water and process water especially

 1. Fresh water requirement The use of fresh water within a car wash plant constitues a major cost factor which due to the steady rise of fresh water and waste water rates will continue to increase during the years to come.
 In connection with the BIO Water Systems the wast water flow from the wash hall is treated and made available as process water for the actual car wash.
 The wash components with the highest water consumption such as brush wash and foam application are carried out by recycled water.
 Fresh water is only required for the rinsing and wax finish stages.
 The BIO Water Systems ensure a recycled water volume of at least 80 % and completely odour-free process water, provided that biologically sound cleaning agents are used in standard wash process.